 What should a written plan include in preschool?

-Ensure a plan addresses the needs of your child throughout the day and the various settings within the pre-K. Mennett Lee says these include: snack time, hand-washing after meals and snacks, cleaning of shared toys that may be in a child’s mouth, and considerations about lunchtime food and seating.
+Ensure a plan addresses the needs and food allergy accommodations of your child throughout the day and the various settings within the pre-K. Mennett Lee says these include: snack time, hand-washing after meals and snacks, cleaning of shared toys that may be in a child’s mouth, and considerations about lunchtime food and seating.

 She says epinephrine issues need to be addressed clearly, such as where auto-injectors will be kept (preferably in proximity to your child at all times), and who will be responsible for that, plus who is trained to administer it in the event of a severe reaction.